DF-Studios/AnyAppInstaller/README.md

 This PowerShell script automates the process of downloading and installing software packages from the web.
 It supports various installer formats including EXE, MSI, MSIX, and ZIP.
-The script ensures that the application is installed only if it is not already present on the system, and it performs cleanup operations after installation.
+The script ensures that the application is installed before and after and performs cleanup operations after installation.

 #### Features:
 - **Dynamic URL Handling**: Automatically appends `download=1` to SharePoint URLs to facilitate direct downloads.